Current Issues In Psychology_Psych Studies PSYCH3003

 ■ Discuss how applied work can inform priorities in research, and how curiosity-driven science can translate to applied advances.

 ■ Evaluate the empirical effectiveness of psychological applications in key areas.

-■ Write critical reports on applications of psychology in areas of current societal and scientific importance.
+■ Write a critical essay on applications of psychology in at least one area of current societal and scientific importance.